onixgod/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/dd54e239-1947-412f-8dee-eed5eb62fd1f)

-- Connect all the Apps, see the connections bellow.
+- Connect all the Apps, see the connections below.

 ![Screenshot 2025-06-17 131746](https://github.com/user-attachments/assets/6e4b087f-514b-43a3-a191-af77e47f5bda)

--   Add the rules on our local rules XML, to capture the events.
+-   Add the rules on our local rules XML to capture the events.

-We create two rules, one to capture non-existing accounts attempts (ID 100003 targetiing 5710 events) and the one for existing accounts (ID 100004 targgeting 5760 events).
+We create two rules: one to capture non-existent account attempts (ID 100003, targeting 5710 events) and the other for existing accounts (ID 100004, targeting 5760 events).
+We do this to reduce the number of API calls.

-The rule will just be triggered if the attempt fails three times in a space of 60 seconds, you can use the XML below and do the modifcation if you need.
+The rule will only be triggered if the attempt fails three times within 60 seconds.
+You can use the XML below and make any necessary changes as needed.

 ```xml
   <rule id="100003" level="5" frequency="3" timeframe="60">